11eerrrdd11/recommendations-ai/README.md

 ## Phase 2 - serve recommendations in the customer journey

-- After 7 days you will have enough data to train models
+- Train a model when you have collected enough data
-- Have a front end developer add code to your theme to request and serve recommendations in the customer journey.
-You can use the functions in recommendation_requests.js to get predictions.
+- Add html to your theme to render recommendations
+- Use functions in `recommendation_requests.js` to load recommendations

 ## ToDo

-How Hexxee theme handles state:

-- The section title exists immediately when the page loads
-- When the products are retrieved the section extends and renders
-- Images are invisible, then animate into view when loaded (size and alpha)

-How Helo should handle state:

-- The section should not exist until shopify product payloads are returned
-- Once images are precached, the section should show
-- Images should transition into view
+- [ ] Hexxee phase 2
+    - [x] Ability to populate *you may also like* with shopify recs or GCP
+    - [x] Ability to add recommended for you to homepage
+    - [x] OK new carousels with Hexxee team
+    - [ ] Train *recommended for you* and *others you may like*
+    - [ ] run AB test to compare adding *recommended for you* to home page (make sure to use production optimizely keys)
+    - [ ] Ability to populate *recently viewed* with shopify or GCP
+    - [ ] run AB test to compare carousels
+    - [ ] run AB test to compare *you may also like*
+    - [ ] run AB test to compare *recently viewed*
+    - [ ] run AB test to compare number of recs
 - [ ] Display recommendations
     - [x] mobile layout and controls
     - [x] desktop layout and controls